harish32k/Tribute-page/README.md

 # Tribute-page
-A tribute to Sir Arthur Cotton
+A tribute to Sir Arthur Cotton, a HTML+CSS project